Bosch Distributors for VW Motors

 The 019 all-mechanical distributor was used in VW truck or transporter motors up until 1959.
 These units start advancing at about 600 RPM at the distributor (1200 RPM at the crank) and are all-in at with advance at about 16°at 1800 RPM (3600 RPM at the crank), as seen below.
-These distributors were also sold as part of the 'Screamer' kit, painted a hammer finish blue and supplied with a hot high-performance coil wrapped in a chrome sleeve.
+These distributors were normally painted standard black.
+They were also sold as part of the 'Screamer' kit, painted a hammer finish blue and supplied with a hot high-performance coil wrapped in a chrome sleeve.
 CFI stocks original Bosch 019 distributors restored with black or Screamer blue finish.

-Bosch 019 distributor in its 'Screamer' blue finish
+Bosch 019 distributor in black (top) Screamer blue (bottom)

 VW Distributor Advance Curves